A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 When we talk about updates, we mean the core files of WordPress, of course, but also the themes and plugins.

 According to a study conducted by WordFence, 55.9% of hacked sites were hacked because of a failed plugin.
 An extension is great for adding features to your site without having to code.
 But we can never tell you enough:

 update them, or delete them when you no longer use them.

 Along the same line, consider limiting spam on the sites you manage.
 To do this, the easiest solution is to enable Akismet, which is bundled by default on each WordPress installation.

 With this, you should avoid:

-- to appear to be an impostor
+- appearing to be an impostor.

 - your client's insults in case a hacking occurs.